rosalindfranklininstitute/RedLionfish/README.md

 ## Testing

+Use pytest to test the package.
+Test files are in `/test` folder

 Many examples can be found in `/scripts' folder.

-A quick and benchmarking installation can be run from the proect root using the command:
+A useful way to test and benchmark the package installation can be run from the proect root using the command:

 'python scripts/test_and_benchm.py'